Masmiseim36/nxpSDK/boards/evkmimxrt1064/azure_rtos_examples/usbx_host_mass_storage/readme.txt

 press the reset button on your board to start the demo.
 The serial port will output:

-USBX device mass storage example
+USBX host mass storage example

 Then, connect a U-disk to the USB device port of the board.
 The example will scan the disk and dump the file name to